dotnet/project-system/docs/repo/property-pages/how-to-add-a-new-launch-profile-kind.md

 Important points:
 - The `Rule.Name` must be unique.
 - The `Rule.PageTemplate` property must have the value `"commandNameBasedDebugger"`.
 - The `Rule.Metadata` dictionary must include a value for `CommandName`: this is the debug command name (also known as a debug target) corresponding to this UI.
-Debug commands and how they are handled by VS are beyond the scope of this document,
+Debug commands and how they are handled by VS are beyond the scope of this document.
 - The `ImageMonikerGuid` and `ImageMonikerId` in `Rule.Metadata` together define an ImageMoniker designating the icon to show for this Launch Profile UI.
 These are optional and if they are not defined a default icon will be supplied.
 - The `Rule.DataSource` property must be specified as shown above.
   - The `ItemType` property indicates that this `Rule` only pertains to launch profiles, as opposed to other types of items that are typically found in a project (`Compile`, `Reference`, etc.).